Strawbale Owner Builders

 - Be solar passive and energy efficient if you design it right (and save you on power bills)

 - Do a strawbale or earth building course, preferably a few.
+Each have their own systems that work for them.
 You’ll save thousands of dollars by doing this building course.
 You’ll make back the cost to attend on what you’ll learn.
 One attendee said at the last course “I just saved $20,000 in what I just learnt”.
 Holy moly, what an incredible lesson just from changing his plans a little before building.

 - Read books.
 There are many ways to build a strawbale and earth home, know which way you’re going to build yours.

 - Ensure you understand the building process, the sequence so you can budget your money and time it will take

 - Get the tools and resources you need